DevNirah7/Mark-6-MinionSpeak/README.md

-# Mark6
 # Minion Speaks

 # About:
-An web application which converts text entered in English and converts it into the 'Minionese' language.
+A web application which converts text entered in English and converts it into the 'Minionese' language.

 ****
 ## Built with :